phaserjs/phaser/README.md

 * Removed ArcadePhysics binding to the QuadTree, so it can now be used independantly of the physics system.
 * Removed ArcadePhysics.preUpdate and postUpdate as neither are needed any more.
 * Body.bottom and Body.right are no longer rounded, so will give accurate sub-pixel values.
+* Fixed lots of documentation in the Emitter class.

 Bug Fixes: